-The concept of forward integration is inherently related to the concept of supply chain.
-In many industries, the major components of supply chain include raw materials, intermediate goods, manufacturing, marketing and sales, and after-sales service.
+The concept of forward integration is inherently related to the concept of the supply chain.
+In many industries, the major components of the supply chain include raw materials, intermediate goods, manufacturing, marketing and sales, and after-sales service.
 An example of forward integration is a situation when a manufacturer purchases its retailer to secure control over the distribution channels.

 Benefits of Forward Integration